gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Update-AIPScanner.md

 ## PARAMETERS

 ### -Cluster
+**Relevant for**: Unified labeling client only.

 > [!NOTE]
+> For the unified labeling client, using either this parameter or the **Profile** parameter is mandatory.
+>
->  This parameter is required for the scanner from the unified labeling client.
-From version 2.7.0.0, we recommend using Cluster switch instead of Profile switch.
+> Starting in version 2.7.0.0 of the unified labeling client, we recommend using this parameter instead of the **Profile** parameter.
+>

-Specifies the scanner cluster (profile) name that contains the scanner configuration of the Azure Information Protection service.
-The scanner configuration database is updated to reflect the cluster (profile) name that you specify.
+Specifies the configured name of the scanner's database, used to identify the scanner you want to update.

-If you do not specify this parameter for the Azure Information Protection client (classic), the computer name is used as the cluster (profile) name.
+Use the following syntax: **AIPScannerUL_<cluster_name>.**

 ```yaml
 Type: String